 - Nonprofit organizations: Handles and files federal unemployment taxes (FUTA) and tax exemptions for 501(c)(3) organizations

 - Clergy and churches: Excludes any parsonage allowances from calculations and FUTA, Social Security, and Medicare taxes (FICA)

-OnPay’s essential HR tools aim to automate new hire onboarding processes while keeping you compliant with the latest labor regulations.
+However, we still found its HR functionalities helpful, as it can automate new hire onboarding processes while keeping you compliant with the latest labor regulations.
 It has customizable offer letters, built-in document templates, and a library of HR guides.
 Incoming employees can also onboard themselves via a self-service portal to complete their profile and e-sign HR documents.

 It even allows you to create, delegate, and track onboarding tasks to specific individuals—such as setting up the employee’s computer, planning the orientation training, and assigning an onboarding buddy to your new hire.
 You also don’t have to worry about state new hire reporting because OnPay will do this for you.

 If you need I-9 and W-4 forms for your new hires, OnPay has electronic versions of the two forms in its system.
 Both are automatically included in the mandatory onboarding documents in OnPay.

 Aside from online PTO requests and approvals, OnPay has three accrual tiers, allowing employees to earn PTO credits depending on several factors, like location and seniority.
 Creating custom time off policies in the system is also very easy—and once you’ve assigned these to employees, the system will automatically calculate the accruals and add them to each staff’s PTO balances.

 OnPay partners with several benefits providers from which your employees can sign up for a wide range of benefits—from medical and dental to retirement and workers’ compensation plans in all 50 states.
 It has established partnerships with the following: